bollu/polymage/README.md

 sandbox/tests directory:
 .../sandbox/tests$> py.test-3 test_harris.py

-Note: The input language does not exactly match that in the ASPLOS 2015 paper.
-However,
+Note: The input language does not exactly match that in the ASPLOS 2015 paper; however,
 it is very close.

 sandbox/apps/python : has some benchmark applications written using a python driver code.